 First, create a guest list.
 Is it only adults or are there kids on that list?

 If there are kids, be sure to include fun things for them to do, like an easter egg hunt.
-You can ask them to bring their own baskets for the hunt and have a few on hand for those who forget, or you can go to the Dollar Tree and get Easter baskets or Easter bags for them to use.
+You can ask them to bring their own baskets for the hunt and have a few on hand for those who forget.
+It doesn’t have to cost a fortune!
+Go to the Dollar Tree and get Easter baskets or Easter bags for them to use.

 Plan to have a movie set up for them to watch while they’re looking over what they scored during the egg hunt.
 This will give the parents some time to come together while the kids are watching the movie.

-If it’s only adults, plan a playlist of music to keep your event upbeat.
-Do you want to play games with them?
+Think about whether or not you want to play games with your adult crowd.
 All decisions should be made ahead of time.

 Easter Brunch Buffet

-Your guests can select the foods they want and always go back for seconds.
+What makes a buffet perfect is that your guests can choose foods they want and graze throughout the duration of your party.
 Plus, with a little pre-planning, your presentation can be beautiful.

 Easter brunch ideas